NSS-Data-Instructional-Stuff/data-analytics/Python_for_analytics/projects/nashville-covid/README.md

 Explore the COVID-19 violations reported through hubNashville to see how these have changed over time.
 Do violations get reported more in certain areas?

 #### Part 2
-Use sqlalchemy to load data from the `counties` table in the `covid_data` database on AWS.
+Use sqlalchemy to load data for Nashville from the `counties` table in the `covid_data` database on AWS.
 Explore this data.
 Is there a relationship between the number of cases over time and the number of violations reported over time?

 #### Part 3
 Use sqlalchemy to load data from the `mask_use` table in the `covid_data` database on AWS.
 How does Davidson County Tennessee compare to other counties in TN?
 How does it compare to other counties in the US?